Accommodations for Students with Special Needs

 - If the documentation does not contain objective data regarding aptitude, achievement and information processing, the Academic Accommodation Committee may request a re-evaluation at the student’s expense before consideration is given.

 - All requests for accommodations and services will be considered on a case by case basis.

-- Students must self-identify each semester as a person with a disability by presenting a copy of the Academic Adjustment Memo to each instructor they want notified.
+- Students must self-identify each semester as a person with a learning or physical disability, hearing or visual impairment, or Limited English Proficiency by presenting a copy of the Academic Adjustment Memo to each instructor they want notified.